caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-workshop.md

 ````
 ### Obtaining your Feature Table and Taxonomy Table
 We are going to look at taxonomic annotations for our read based analysis.
-In order to do that we need to download our read table and taxonomy that we generated using Bracken.
+In order to do that, we need to download our read table and taxonomy that we generated using Bracken.
 ```shell
 wget -O bracken-feature-table.qza https://polybox.ethz.ch/index.php/s/4Y1IGtZHTzo1KTi/download
 ```